Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-Bacteria evolve rapidly because they share genes not only vertically, from parents to offspring, but also horizontally, between cells that come in contact with each other~\cite{Aminov2011, Thomas2005,Soucy2015}.
+Bacteria evolve rapidly because they share genes not only vertically, from parents to offspring, but also horizontally, between cells in the same environment~\cite{Aminov2011, Thomas2005,Soucy2015}.
 Up to 25\% of the bacterial genome consists of horizontally acquired genes~\cite{Nakamura2004}.
-Along with transformation (direct DNA uptake) and transduction (virus-mediated DNA transfer), conjugation is a major horizontal gene transfer pathway~\cite{Soucy2015}, takes place in diverse environments~\cite{Petersen2019,Bakkeren2019}, and is strongly implicated in the global spread of antimicrobial resistance~\cite{Castaneda-Barba_NMR2024}.
-Conjugation starts with an encounter between a plasmid donor and a recipient, followed by a contact mediated by a conjugative pilus, a type-IV secretion system (T4SS) that transports a single-stranded DNA copy of the plasmid from the donor to the recipient cell~\cite{arutyunov2013f} within approximately ten minutes~\cite{Babic_Science2008,Goldlust2023}.
-Upon receiving the plasmid, the recipient becomes a transconjugant, capable of spreading the plasmid further at a rate that depends on cell-cell encounters.
+Conjugation is a major pathway of horizontal gene transfer~\cite{Soucy2015}, takes place in a broad range of environments including the oceans~\cite{dahlberg1998situ,Petersen2019}, guts~\cite{Bakkeren2019} and soil~\cite{richaume1989influence}, and is strongly implicated in the global spread of antimicrobial resistance~\cite{Castaneda-Barba_NMR2024}.
+Conjugation starts with an encounter between a plasmid donor and a recipient cell, which leads to a mating junction established by a conjugative pilus.
+This is a type-IV secretion system (T4SS) that transports a single-stranded DNA copy of a plasmid from the donor to the recipient~\cite{arutyunov2013f} within approximately ten minutes~\cite{Babic_Science2008,Goldlust2023}.
+Decades of study have shown that the success of conjugation depends on many environmental and biological factors~\cite{LederbergTatum_Nature1946,sorensen2005studying, Sheppard2020,Benz_etal_ISME2020}.
+Observed conjugation rates vary by more than ten orders of magnitude and depend on plasmid type and size, pilus type, phylogenetic relatedness of donor and recipient, and the environment (temperature, medium, and whether cells are in liquid or on a surface)~\cite{Sheppard2020}.
+Upon receiving the plasmid, the recipient becomes a transconjugant, capable of spreading the plasmid further at a rate limited by the encounter rate with other cells.